-The very first thing I recommend doing is soundproof the windows.
-This is one of the biggest culprits when it comes to unwanted noise.
-Soundproofing your windows will help reduce the noise significantly and this will ensure that you have a quieter home.
+The very first thing I recommend doing is soundproofing the windows, as these are one of the biggest culprits when it comes to unwanted noise.
+Soundproofing your windows will help reduce the noise level significantly, which will give you a quieter home.

-There are lots of different ways to deal with it, but they all depend on your budget and expertise.
+There are lots of different ways to do this, but the method you choose will depend on your budget and expertise.

-If you are not a handy person or you don’t want to spend a large amount of money on soundproofing, then all you need to do is follow these simple methods below:
+If you aren’t a handy person, or you don’t want to spend a large amount of money on soundproofing, then you should consider these simple methods below:

-If you are on a budget and looking for one of the cheapest and most effective methods, I suggest getting yourself a soundproof curtain also known as noise reduction curtains.
-These curtains are made from materials that contain sound-absorbing properties that not only has the ability to cancel out sounds of the outdoors but also helps to reduce echo from the sounds within your own home.
+If you’re on a budget and looking for one of the cheapest yet most effective methods, I suggest that you get yourself some soundproof curtains (also known as noise reduction curtains).
+These curtains are made from materials with sound-absorbing properties.
+Not only do they have the ability to cancel out sounds coming from outdoors, but they can also help reduce echo from the sounds within your own home.

 Get Soundproof Blankets

-If you don’t want to use a curtain, then you can simply try using a soundproof blanket.
+If you don’t want to use a curtain, you can simply try using a soundproof blanket.
 These blankets are great at reducing the level of noise coming through the windows.
-Most soundproof blankets are made of fiberglass or polyester material, this is what makes it great at absorbing and bouncing off sound while also providing a sort of insulation at the same time.
+Most soundproof blankets are made of fiberglass or polyester material, which is what makes them great at absorbing and deflecting sound while providing a sort of insulation at the same time.

 Seal All Gaps and Cracks Around Windows

 Another effective way to get rid of unwanted noise is to seal all the gaps and cracks around the windows.
-By doing so you will reduce all the external noise significantly that enters the house.
+By doing so, you’ll significantly reduce the amount of external noise that enters the house.

-The best way to close off all the gaps is to use a weatherstripping tape.
-This tape can be bought in a lot of different forms and it can be made out of many materials, some of these materials are foams, rubber, silicone and many more.
-With that being said, weatherstripping sealers will serve as a powerful gap blocker.
+The best way to close off all the gaps is to use weatherstripping tape.
+This tape can be bought in a lot of different forms, and it can be made out of many different materials.
+Some of these materials include foam, rubber, silicone and more.

-All you will need to do is measure and seal the gaps.
-It will take you about 25 minutes or less to cover the entire window.
+All you’ll need to do is measure and seal the gaps with the tape.
+It’ll take you about 25 minutes (or less) to cover an entire window.

-What you can do here is make your own window plugs, but I must say doing this will take you a lot of time to complete.
-What you will basically do is create a noise reducing window insert that you can easily remove whenever you want to.
+You can make your own window plugs, but I must say that doing this will take a lot of time.
+What you’ll basically do is create a noise-reducing window insert that you can easily remove whenever you want to.

-These plugs are a great solution as they’ll save you from messing with your window.
-Another thing I really like is the fact that it’s affordable and you’ll be surprised at how well they will block the sound leakage.
+These plugs are a great solution as they’ll save you from messing with the construction of your window.
+Plus, they’re affordable, and you may be surprised at how well they’ll block sound.

 2. Soundproof the Doors

-The only reason I suggest that you soundproof your windows first instead of your doors, is the fact that most likely there are more windows in your home than doors, therefore soundproofing all windows should be your first priority.
+The only reason I suggest that you soundproof your windows first, instead of your doors, is because there are likely more windows in your home than doors.
+Therefore, soundproofing all the windows should be your first priority.

 Seal All the Gaps

-Just like the windows, you can also use weatherstripping to seal the door gaps.
-This will also allow you to save some money because you can use the same weatherstripping tape for both the windows and doors.
+As with the windows, you can also use weatherstripping to seal each door’s gaps.
+This will also allow you to save some money, because you can use the same weatherstripping tape for both the windows and doors.

-What I really like about weatherstripping tape is the fact that they are affordable and long enough to get the job done.
+What I really like about weatherstripping tape is the fact that it’s affordable and the pieces are long enough to get the job done.

 Use a Soundproof Blanket to Block Noise

-Yes, you can also use a soundproof blanket to soundproof your doors as well.
-As I’ve mentioned earlier, these blankets are made of fiberglass, a material that is well known to be a good sound absorber.
+Yes, you can use a soundproof blanket to soundproof your doors as well.
+As I’ve mentioned earlier, these blankets are made of fiberglass, a material that’s known as a good sound absorber.

-These blankets are pretty easy to install, all you have to do is hang them onto hooks at the back of the door.
-They are a good option as you can easily put them up and take them down whenever you choose to.
+These blankets are pretty easy to install, as all you’ll have to do is hang them from hooks on the back of the door.
+They’re a good option since you can easily put them up and take them down whenever you choose to.